Wounds and skin damage, including ulcers and skin tears, are a common issue for care home residents, taking longer to heal in older adults.

 Training on wound care

-Additionally, we’re proud to partner with care homes to provide comprehensive training that empowers staff to prevent and manage pressure ulcers, wound care assessment, mobility assessments and best practice.
+We are proud to provide comprehensive training to care homes that empowers staff to undertake safe wound care assessment, prevent and manage pressure ulcers, and complete mobility assessments.

-In one particular case, we had a resident with a significant wound and were concerned about the deterioration of the wound.
-We were unable to get Tissue Viability specialist support and so we used the Telemedicine service for advice.
-The nurses at the Digital Care Hub were very helpful and were able to give us the advice we needed which meant we did not need to ring for an ambulance.
+In one particular case, we had a resident with a significant wound and were concerned about the deterioration of the skin.
+We were unable to access Tissue Viability specialist support so we used the Immedicare service for advice.
+The nurses at the Digital Care Hub were very helpful and gave us the advice we needed which avoided the need for an ambulance.

 Get in touch